 L2: Major impact on the team

-There are times when the customer will call the support team and say something like “I cannot use a specific functionality of the product” or “The system is not working for me as you promised”.
-This may indicate the existence of a bug that has a major impact on critical areas of the product.
+There are times when the customer will call the support team and say something like, “I cannot use a specific functionality of the product” or “The system is not working for me as you promised.”
+This may indicate the existence of a bug that has a significant impact on critical areas of the product.
 In that case, it is necessary to mitigate the problem in the current sprint even if it goes against current commitments.

 Due to the urgency and pressure related to these bugs, the Product Owner usually adds a new story with a high priority to the current sprint based on the scope of impact on the customer.

-When a new story is added in the middle of the sprint, it is important that both the SM and the PO work together to figure out how they can add it without severe impact on the current sprint work and minimum impact on existing commitments.
+When a new story is added in the middle of the sprint, both the SM and the PO must work together to figure out how to add it without severe impact on the current sprint work and minimum impact on existing commitments.

-Moreover, to ensure that the team does not become frustrated, it is also important that the PO and SM explain the reasons and urgency that led them to make this change.
+Moreover, to ensure that the team does not become frustrated, it is also essential that the PO and SM explain the reasons and urgency that led them to make this change.

 L3: Critical impact on the team

 The last thing that we want to see in the customer environment is the presence of a critical bug blocking the customer from using the system.
-When this happens, it requires the full attention of the team and in the worst cases even the termination of the current sprint.
+When this happens, it requires the team's full attention and, in the worst cases, even the termination of the current sprint.